JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 The essence of the changes:
 * build step __dockerBuild__ is now converted to __dockerCommand__
-* the parameters for DockerBuild are now sub\-parameter for commandType selector
+* the parameters for DockerBuild are now sub-parameter for commandType selector

 Note the difference: